How to Effectively Prepare Your Blog or Website to Be Sold

 2. Consider Your Time Investment

 If your website is bringing in $10,000 per month and your expenses to run the site are $1,000 you’ll probably view your profit as $9,000.
 Most buyers, however, will want to factor your time in at an additional expense.
-Many buyers will outsource all of the work to maintain the site, and as a result, they will need to hire someone to replace you.
+Many buyers will outsource all of the work to maintain the site, and as a result, they will need to hire someone to replace them.

 To do this they’ll probably want to know the number of hours that you work on the site, and they may also ask if you know what it would cost to hire someone else to do that work.
 In some cases, the buyer will already have an idea of the hourly rate that they’ll need to pay someone to maintain the site, but they’ll probably still want to know how many hours you’re currently putting into the site.